Site icon Circuit Ideas for You

 Conclusion:

-Project can be made better by adding auto voltage control or more accurate voltage reading.
+Therefore, we can improve the project by adding automatic voltage control or implementing more accurate voltage measurement.

 Exit mobile version